12 Easy Ways To Relax (And Why It's So Important For Your Back)

 And for more information on deep breathing exercises click here.

-And the good thing is once you learn these techniques they can be done anywhere.
+But the good thing is once you learn these breathing techniques they can be done anywhere.

-So whether you are on the bus or train, at work, or out doing your daily chores take a deep breath.
+So whether you are on the bus or train, at work, or out and about doing your daily chores take a deep breath.

-As you are armed with a way of immediately reducing stress and anxiety and restoring your peace of mind.
+As you have a method that will immediately reduce any stress and anxiety and help to restore your peace of mind.

 Meditation has been shown in recent studies to be a good treatment option for people with chronic lower back pain.